scholarslab/scholarslab.github.io/collections/_people/brandon-walsh.md

 - staff
 - Praxis Fellow, 2012–2013
 - Graduate Fellow, 2015-2016
+- Head of Graduate Programs, 2017-2019
 ---

-Brandon is Head of Graduate Programs in the Scholars' Lab.
+Brandon is Head of Student Programs in the Scholars' Lab.
 His research focuses on modern and contemporary fiction, especially on digital text analysis, sound studies, and digital pedagogy.
 Before coming to the Scholars' Lab, he was Mellon Digital Humanities Fellow and Visiting Assistant Professor of English in the Washington and Lee University Library.
 He received his PhD in English from the University of Virginia, where he held the Digital Humanities and Praxis Program Fellowships in the Scholars' Lab and acted as Project Manager for NINES.